of mvt 7

 Instrumentation: primarily Snare Drum, Light, and Tape but see score for individual specifics of each mvt.

-recommendation for exciter/transducers, I believe this company distributes worldwide:
+this is my recommendation for exciter/transducers, I believe this company distributes worldwide: